Freddie Scappaticci

-Freddie Scappaticci (born c.
-1946 Belfast) is a purported former high-level double agent in the Provisional Irish Republican Army (IRA), known by the codename "Stakeknife".
+Alfredo Scappaticci, later known as Frank Cowley (12 January 1946 – April 2023) was an Irish IRA member named in the Kenova report as a British Intelligence mole with the codename Stakeknife.

+Scappaticci was a member of the IRA’s Internal Security Unit.
+In 2003, it was reported that Scappaticci had been working for British intelligence, their highest-ranking agent in the IRA, and was known by the codename "Stakeknife".
+Both the IRA and Scappaticci himself publicly denied involvement with British intelligence.

 Early life

-Scappaticci was born around 1946 and grew up in the Markets area of Belfast, the son of Daniel Scappaticci, an Italian immigrant to the city in the 1920s.
-In 1962, at the age of 16, he was encouraged to sign for the football club Nottingham Forest although his father is said to have resisted the idea.
+Scappaticci was born on 12 January 1946 to Mary Murray and Danny Scappaticci and grew up in the Markets area of Belfast.
+His father had been an Italian immigrant to the city in the 1920s.
+The Irish Times reported that his birth name was Frederico, but he has said that "Freddie" was the name on his birth certificate.
 He took up work as a bricklayer.

-He was fined for riotous assembly in 1970 after being caught up in the Troubles and, a year later, was interned without trial at the age of 25 as part of Operation Demetrius.
+Scappaticci was fined for riotous assembly in 1970 after being caught up in the Troubles and, a year later, was interned without trial in Long Kesh at the age of 25 as part of Operation Demetrius.
 Among those interned with him were figures later to become prominent in the republican movement, such as Ivor Bell, Gerry Adams, and Alex Maskey.
-He was released from detention in 1974 and was by this time a member of the Provisional IRA.
+He was a low-level member of the Provisional IRA in the 1970s.
+On his release, he found work on a building site, where he was later questioned by the police over a tax scam he was accused of participating in.

+Scappaticci married Sheila Cunningham, and they had six children.